guilhermetavares/restkiss/docs/contributing.rst

 process should look like:

 * Fork the project on GitHub into your own account.
-* Clone your copy of Restless.
+* Clone your copy of Restkiss.
 * Make a new branch in git & commit your changes there.
 * Push your new branch up to GitHub.
 * Again, ensure there isn't already an issue or pull request out there on it.